We have a suggestion. Pick up your badge on Tuesday evening between 3 – 6 p.m Early Badge Pickup sponsored by Warren

 Resilience is about more than bouncing back from negative events.
 It’s also about persevering through challenges with optimal thinking and positive actions when life gets hard, so you can lead, live and love your life.
 In this session, Kris Ann shares her story of building a meaningful life and career after a childhood spinal cord injury and explores several tips you can apply immediately to move your own life and career forward.
 She refuses to allow circumstances to define what she can achieve, and that’s a message thousands of inspired leaders have brought back to empower their teams.
 Now you can bring it back to yours!

-Please enjoy lunch at one of our partner restaurants in Downtown Pensacola.
+Please enjoy lunch at any restaurant of your choice in Downtown Pensacola.

-Lunch and Learn – A separate ticket is required for this event and seating is limited.
+A separate ticket is required for this event and seating is limited.
 Register for the Lunch and Learn now.